flokoe/deb-bitwarden-rs/README.md

-# deb-bitwarden_rs
+# deb-bitwarden-rs
-A Debian package repository for bitwarden_rs
+A Debian package repository for bitwarden-rs